 At the management level, our cybersecurity committee is responsible for overseeing the process of assessing, identifying and managing material risks from cybersecurity threats to our company and monitoring the prevention, detection, mitigation and remediation of material cybersecurity incident.
-Our cybersecurity officer, who serves as the management representative of our cybersecurity committee, reports to our board of directors on (i) a quarterly basis on updates to the status of any material cybersecurity incidents or material risks from cybersecurity threats to our company, and the disclosure issues, if any, and (ii) on disclosure concerning cybersecurity matters in our annual report on Form 20-F. Our cybersecurity issues since 2018.
+Our cybersecurity officer, who serves as the management representative of our cybersecurity committee, reports to our board of directors on (i) a quarterly basis on updates to the status of any material cybersecurity incidents or material risks from cybersecurity threats to our company, and the disclosure issues, if any, and (ii) on disclosure concerning cybersecurity matters in our annual report on Form 20-F. Our cybersecurity officer has extensive experience in enterprise compliance and risk management and has been responsible for our company's data security issues since 2018.
 He is familiar with our company's operational and data processing models and possesses thorough knowledge of information security and data compliance regulations in various countries and regions, including mainland China, the European Union, and the United States.

 If a cybersecurity incident occurs, our cybersecurity committee will promptly organize relevant personnel for internal assessment and, depending on the situation, seek the opinions of external experts and legal advisors.
-If it is determined that the incident could potentially be a material cybersecurity event, our data management committee will promptly report the investigation and assessment results to our corporate governance and nominating committee and our corporate governance and nominating committee will decide on the relevant response measures and whether any disclosure is necessary.
+If it is determined that the incident could potentially be a material cybersecurity event, our data management committee will promptly report the investigation and assessment results to our corporate governance and nominating committee will decide on the relevant response measures and whether any disclosure is necessary.
 If such disclosure is determined to be necessary, our cybersecurity committee shall promptly prepare disclosure material for review and approval by our corporate governance and nominating committee before it is disseminated to the public.